Glossary of terms

 - media – Files such as an image, a PDF, a Word document, a video, or an MP3 file.

-- metadata – Information about information. he meta-descriptions for content search engines pick up, or metadata for media, such as images or documents.
+- metadata – Information about information.
+Includes meta-descriptions for content that search engines pick up, and metadata for media such as images or documents.

 - navigation panel – Contains the page tree structure, language branches, tasks, and project items of the website.